Jecosine/VocabularyX-Dev/README.md

 # VocabularyX

-Simple software to memorize word
+VacabularyX is a simple software to memorize word